0xJonaseb11/geth-block/README.md

 bootnode -genkey boot.key
 ```

-To start a network connection,
+To start a new network connection,
 ```sh
 bootnode -nodekey boot.key
 ```